 Rightmove’s first objective is to inflate profits for the benefit of its shareholders and they do that (mainly) by increasing what they charge estate agents.

 If agents start to make supernormal profits across the board, Rightmove will simply take them away in the form of higher charges; indeed, the only incentive Rightmove have to temper their price hikes is to avoid knocking too many agencies out of business at the same time.

 However, despite the above there are opportunities for some estate agents to thrive if they get themselves properly orientated.

 Agents!
 Stay small and chase productivity

 A by-product of the property market being increasingly online, is that the tiniest estate agency firms can now access the same buyer audience as the largest multi-national brands.
-This a great leveller, that will ultimately bring about the end of cumbersome estate agency brands, as they are gradually replaced with thousands of tiny, owner-run firms with just a handful of staff.
+This is a great leveller, that will ultimately bring about the end of cumbersome estate agency brands, as they are gradually replaced with thousands of tiny, owner-run firms with just a handful of staff.

 These firms will deliver better value to their vendors, having reverse engineered their behaviours around the digital marketplace, with savings made as they cut away unnecessary offline marketing.
 Because these firms will be fronted by experienced directors and partners, vendors will potentially enjoy day-to-day support from experienced agents who in larger firms would have been drawn up the corporate ladder away from client facing roles.